apache/griffin/griffin-doc/measure/dimensions.md

 ## SparkSQL

-In some cases, the above-mentioned quality dimensions/ measures may not be able to model a complete data quality definition.
+In some cases, the above-mentioned dimensions/ measures may not enough to model a complete data quality definition.
 For such cases, Apache Griffin allows the definition of complex custom user-defined checks as SparkSQL queries.

-SparkSQL measure is like a pro mode and allows advanced users to put complex custom checks that are not covered by other measures.
-These SparkSQL queries may contain clauses like select/ from/ where/ group-by/ order-by/ limit, etc.
+SparkSQL measure is like a pro mode that allows advanced users to configure complex custom checks that are not covered by other measures.
+These SparkSQL queries may contain clauses like `select`, `from`, `where`, `group-by`, `order-by` , `limit`, etc.

 ## Profiling